The East West Rail project is complex, particularly when there's multiple connection stages and delivery partners.

 We are also working on a costed plan to run a reliable service from Aylesbury, so we can make the best possible case for Government to confirm that upgrade too.

-After the Oxford to Bletchley/Milton Keynes connection is delivered, the next stage of East West Rail will see trains run from Oxford all the way to Bedford.
+After the Oxford to Bletchley/Milton Keynes rail connection is delivered, the next stage of the East West Rail project will see trains run from Oxford all the way to Bedford.
 Bedford station will be completely remodelled to support this.

-The existing train line between Bletchley and Bedford will also need a significant upgrade, both to enable trains to reach Bedford, and so that trains can eventually run all the way to Cambridge
+The existing train line from Bletchley to Bedford will also need a significant upgrade, both to enable trains to reach Bedford, and so that trains can eventually run all the way to Cambridge

 We are looking at different options to do this while minimising disruption.
 We will bring these options to the community through a consultation in early 2021.

-After the Oxford to Bedford Connection is delivered, in the final stage of East West Rail services will run all the way from Oxford through to Cambridge, via Bedford.
+After the Oxford to Bedford Connection is delivered, in the final stage of the East West Rail project will see new train services from Oxford to Cambridge, via Bedford.

 We will be presenting options for the section between Bedford and Cambridge in a public consultation early in 2021.